Fuel protesters to target London with ‘go slow’ after blocking motorway

-Fuel protesters to target London with ‘go slow’ after blocking motorway over soaring petrol costs
+Fuel protesters to target London with ‘go slow’ after blocking motorways over soaring petrol costs

 Campaigners plan to carry out a rolling road block in London later this month

-Fuel protestors who brought UK motorways to a halt on Monday are set to target London as petrol prices continue to soar.
+Fuel protesters who brought UK motorways to a halt on Monday are set to target London as petrol prices continue to soar.

-The protestors are now planning to cause traffic chaos in the capital by driving slowly on the morning of Friday 22 July.
+The protesters are now planning to cause traffic chaos in the capital by driving slowly on the morning of Friday 22 July.

 Haulier Tariq Akram, who organised Monday’s protest, said he was suprised by how many people supported the movement.